CyberFlameGO/svnpython/Doc/library/random.rst

 Class :class:`Random` can also be subclassed if you want to use a different basic generator of your own devising: in that case, override the :meth:`random`, :meth:`seed`, :meth:`getstate`, :meth:`setstate` and :meth:`jumpahead` methods.
-Optionally, a new generator can supply a :meth:`getrandbits` method --- this allows :meth:`randrange` to produce selections over an arbitrarily large range.
+Optionally, a new generator can supply a :meth:`getrandombits` method --- this allows :meth:`randrange` to produce selections over an arbitrarily large range.

 .. versionadded:: 2.4
-   the :meth:`getrandbits` method.
+   the :meth:`getrandombits` method.

 As an example of subclassing, the :mod:`random` module provides the :class:`WichmannHill` class that implements an alternative generator in pure